Environment minister

-An environment minister (sometimes minister of the environment or secretary of the environment) is a cabinet position charged with protecting the natural environment and promoting wildlife conservation.
-The areas associated with the duties of an environmental minister depends largely of the needs of an individual countries or states.
+An environment minister (also known as minister of the environment or secretary of the environment) is a cabinet position charged with protecting the natural environment and promoting wildlife conservation.
+The duties of an environmental minister depends largely of the needs of individual countries or heads of government.
+Some powers pertaining to environment protection might be also found within transport ministers, energy ministers, interior secretaries, and other officials such as United States Administrator of the Environmental Protection Agency.

-The world's first minister of the environment was the British Politician Peter Walker from the Conservative Party.
-He was appointed in 1970.
+The world's first minister of the environment was the British politician Peter Walker from the Conservative Party, who was appointed in 1970.